rust-lang/book/src/ch17-04-streams.md

 `throttle` method on the `intervals` stream, so that it does not overwhelm the `messages` stream.
 Throttling is a way of limiting the rate at which a function will be called—or, in this case, how often the stream will be polled.
-Once every hundred milliseconds should do, since that is in the same ballpark as how often our messages arrive.
+Once every hundred milliseconds should do, because that is in the same ballpark as how often our messages arrive.

 To limit the number of items we will accept from a stream, we can use the `take` method.
 We apply it to the *merged* stream, because we want to limit the final